-Important: To prevent damaging the electric starter, run it in short cycles (5 seconds maximum, then wait one minute before trying to start it again).
-If the engine still does not start, take the machine to an Authorized Service Dealer for service.
+Important: To prevent damaging the electric starter, run it in short cycles (5 seconds maximum, then wait one minute before trying to start it

 - 8. Disconnect the power cord from the power outlet first and then from the machine. - 9.
 Allow the engine to warm up for several minutes, move the choke toward the Run position.
 Wait for the engine to run smoothly before each choke adjustment.